daveisadork/PyDevNS/README.rst

   :target: https://codecov.io/gh/daveisadork/PyDevNS

 PyDevNS is a pure Python DNS server for developers.
-You know how you need a domain name to use for interact with your app locally?
+You know how you need a domain name to use for interacting with your app locally?
 Well, this is the tool for you.

 ----------